Who we are

 What we do

 NCI’s mission is to support decision-making that results in the sustainable management of our natural capital.
-We do this by:
+We initiate and facilitate dialogue between people from academia, policy, business and civil society, and communicate independent and authoritative synthesis of scientific evidence.

-- A positive approach that aims to identify pragmatic solutions for a more sustainable world.
+We champion decision based on scientific evidence, transdisciplinary and cross-sectoral engagement.
+We take a whole-system perspective and a positive approach to identify pragmatic solutions for a more sustainable world.

 Since 2009, NCI has convened events attended by over 1,000 professionals to address issues such as environmental monitoring, flood risk management, linking natural environment and human health, biodiversity offsetting, and engaging citizens in decision-making.

-NCI has held two major ‘Valuing our Life Support Systems’ summits in 2009 and 2014, providing an opportunity to take stock of the evidence base regarding the natural capital approach.
+NCI has held three major ‘Valuing our Life Support Systems’ summits in 2009, 2014 and 2019, providing an opportunity to take stock of the evidence base regarding the natural capital approach.
 These summits cover a broad range of topics, and facilitate new relationships for the initiative.

 We hold regular Dialogue Sessions; small, topic-focused workshops or breakfast briefings that are often held in partnership with other initiatives and organisations.
 Dialogue Sessions bring together experts from academia, policy and business, to identify shared solutions and promote interdisciplinary approaches, and feed in to the Valuing our Life Support System summits.